millicentaumaomondi/DSN_Car_Price_Prediction/README.md

 # Car Price Prediction

-This repository contains a Jupyter notebook (`car_price_pred.ipynb`) that demonstrates a machine learning pipeline for predicting car prices.
+This repository contains two Jupyter notebooks: `car_price_pred.ipynb` and `merged_car_pred.ipynb`.
+The `merged_car_pred.ipynb` merges the hackathon's data with the Used Car Price Prediction Dataset original dataset as the feature distributions are close though not exactly the same.
+The `car_price_pred.ipynb` only uses the hackathon's dataset.
 The project involves data loading, exploratory data analysis (EDA), preprocessing, model training with various regressors, hyperparameter tuning using RandomizedSearchCV, model evaluation, and generating a submission file.

 ## Table of Contents